Things to do in Herne Bay: Local Tips

 I’m going to be honest, if you’re looking for a week’s worth of attractions, you won’t find them in Herne Bay.
 You can explore the town in a day, but it does make for a good place to explore some other Kentish seaside towns.

 Beautiful Whitstable is another quintessential British seaside town, with arguably prettier beach huts than Herne Bay.
-It’s also home to lots of independent stores and cute cafes and beachfront pubs.
+There are plenty of things to do in Whitstable, and it is also home to lots of independent stores and cute cafes and beachfront pubs.
 Definitely worth a visit while you’re in Kent.

 Margate has turned into somewhat of a trendy, up and coming place in the last few years.
 It intertwines British beach culture, as you’ve seen in Herne Bay, with an artsy, modern scene.
 While it’s not quite as traditional as Herne Bay, it’s another take on the British seaside.